 Watch Roadkill Drive Half a Lincoln in 1,800-Mile Beater Rally

-In the latest episode of Roadkill , hosts David Freiburger and Mike Finnegan take on a brand new challenge from the creators of the 24 Hours of LeMons , the LeMons Rally.
 A 1,800-mile road rally from Moscow, Pennsylvania to Barber Motorsports Park in Birmingham, Alabama in the worst, but still street-legal, car you can find.
+During this time/distance challenge, the hosts must rack up points along the way by visiting popular sights and attractions, completing challenges, and for finishing the rally.

 Add your comments below